-The Presidents of the Employment Tribunals in England & Wales and Scotland have issued updated guidance on the bands of awards for injury to feelings, also known as the Vento bands.
-From 6 April 2021 the award for injury to feelings will increase.
+The Presidents of the Employment Tribunals in England & Wales and Scotland have issued updated guidance on the bands for injury to feelings compensation, also known as the Vento bands or Vento scale.
+From 6 April 2021, the amount that can be awarded for injury to feelings increased.

 Here we outline the updated guidance and why employers need to be aware of the change.